 Bring backup batteries for your GPS device.
 Cold weather causes batteries to drain faster than in warm weather.

-Pencils work in any temperature, but pens can freeze up when it’s cold.
-Make sure you can sign that log!
+Pencils work at any temperature, but pens can freeze up when it’s cold.
+Make sure your efforts are worth it and you can sign that log!

 7. Can it be done?